COVID-19: travel health notice for all travellers

 Exercise a high degree of caution in Indonesia due to political and social tensions and the threat of terrorism throughout the country.

-Papua - Avoid non-essential travel
+Indonesian Papua - Avoid non-essential travel

 Safety and security

-Labour disputes at the Freeport-McMoRan mine near Timika have led to demonstrations, transportation disruptions and violence.
+Labour disputes at the Freeport-McMoRan mine near Timika have led to demonstrations, public transportation disruptions and violence.

-While effective counterterrorism measures by Indonesian authorities are in place, terrorist cells are active and have the capacity to carry out attacks anywhere in the country.
+While effective counterterrorism measures by Indonesian authorities are in place, terrorist cells are active and have the capacity to carry out attacks throughout the country.

 - places of worship